Layer7-Community/graphman-client/README.md

 Use this command to import a specified gateway configuration bundle to a target gateway.

 ```
-./graphman.sh import --input hello-world.json
+./graphman.sh import --gateway target-gateway --input hello-world.json
 ```
-You can override the gateway target details when you import bundles.
+You can specify the policy revision comment when you import bundles.
 ```
-./graphman.sh import --input hello-world.json --targetGateway.address https://some-target:8443/graphman --targetGateway.username admin --targetGateway.password changeit
+./graphman.sh import --gateway target-gateway --input hello-world.json --options.comment "hellow-wrold patch v1.2.34"
 ```
 It is recommended to install/delete bundles using the standard bundle operations.
 Standard mutation operations cover all the supported entity types and take care of their mutations in their order of dependency.
+Of course, the default mutation-based query is **install-bundle**.
 ```
-./graphman.sh import --using install-bundle --input hello-world.json
+./graphman.sh import --gateway target-gateway --using install-bundle --input hello-world.json
 ```
 ```
-./graphman.sh import --using delete-bundle --input hello-world.json
+./graphman.sh import --gateway target-gateway --using delete-bundle --input hello-world.json
 ```

 By default, mutation action is NEW_OR_UPDATE.
 You can override this using _--bundleDefaultAction_ option.
 ```
-./graphman.sh import --using install-bundle --input hello-world.json --bundleDefaultAction NEW_OR_EXISTING
+./graphman.sh import --gateway target-gateway --input hello-world.json --options.bundleDefaultAction NEW_OR_EXISTING
 ```

 > [!NOTE]